shashank1696/HumanResource/README.md

 Classification of Employees leaving the Company for different aspects using Decision Tree Classification Algorithm

 ## Goal of this Project:
-This project is to predict and classify for various aspects and check if the employees are leaving the company.
+This project is considered to predict and classify various aspects and check if the employees are leaving the company.

 ## Attributes
 1)  satisfaction level(binary)